Renew & Restore Detox Kit

 In addition to helping adults, this treatment has also proven effective for children.
 Research shows children with seasonal allergies who perform saline nasal irrigation and take antihistamine medication are more likely to experience a reduction in symptoms than children who only take medication.
 Additionally, it found that children using the neti pot were able to decrease their use of antihistamine medication.

 Lean over a sink and tilt your head at about a 45-degree angle.
 Insert the spout into your right nostril and begin to breathe through your mouth as you tip the pot up slightly.
 The saline solution will flow through the right nasal passage and out the left nostril into the sink.
-If solution runs down into your throat, simply spit it out, and blow your nose to get rid of any mucus and excess solution.
+If the solution runs down into your throat, simply spit it out, and blow your nose to get rid of any mucus and excess solution.
 Repeat the same process in the left nostril.
-Use daily while suffering from symptoms.
+Use daily while suffering from symptoms of sinus congestion.